-collection character vector specifying the collections you want (c1, c2,, c7, h).
-By de- fault we load just the hallmark collections.
-Setting this to NULL loads all col- lections.
-Alternative you can also include named subsets of collections, like "reactome".
-Refer to the Details section for more information. species "human" or "mouse"?
-Really, this is anything available in the alias column of the sparrow:::species_info() table (except cyno). id.type do you want the feature id's used in the gene sets to be "ensembl" (default), "entrez", or "symbol".
+collection character vector specifying the collections you want (c1, c2, ..., c7, h).
+By default we load just the hallmark collections.
+Setting this to NULL loads all collections.
+Alternative you can also include named subsets of collections, like species "human" or "mouse"?
+Really, this is anything available in the alias column of the sparrow:::species_info() table (except cyno).